davenverse/shellfish/docs/tutorial/creating_cli.md

           IO.println(s"Contact $username already exists")
         case e =>
           IO.println(s"An error occurred: \n${e.printStackTrace()}")

   yield ()
 ```

-The first five `IO.readLine` calls in `for` asks the fields to save the contact.
-Then we create the `Contact` object with the information provided.
-Next, we call the `addContact` method of the `ContactManager` and handle the errors.
-If the contact already exists, we print a message to the user.
-If another error occurs, we print the stack trace of the error to see what went wrong.
+The first five `IO.readLine` calls in the `for` comprehension ask for the contact's detail, we then attempt to create the `Contact` object with the information provided calling `addContact` method of the `ContactManager` and handle the errors.
+If the contact already exists, we print a message to the user, if another error occurs, we print the stack trace of the error to see what went wrong.

 Now the `removeCommand` function: